 Enabling Oracle Data Guard is available through the Oracle Cloud Infrastructure console and REST APIs.
 In a few clicks, you can enable Data Guard and perform switchover, failover, and reinstate actions.
 You can also set up granular access control for the feature using Oracle Identity and Access Management Service.

 Maximum Performance protection mode with ASYNC transport type and Maximum Availability with SYNC transport type are supported.

 To remove the Data Guard association using the Data Guard feature, you must first delete the standby database.
 Once you delete the standby database, the Data Guard association will be removed automatically.

 The standby database is created with the same database version as that of the primary.

 Yes, you can configure Data Guard between an on-premises database and a database running on a DB System in Oracle Cloud Infrastructure.
 You can manually set up Data Guard between your on-premises database and a service database using DGMGRL.
 Learn more about DGMGRL.

 You can patch databases in primary and standby Data Guard setup.
 You should patch the standby first, switch over to your standby, and then patch your primary.

 You can use the Oracle Cloud Infrastructure Database backup and restore feature to back up and restore your primary databases.
 If you want to enable backup for a standby, you can do so by accessing your standby database host and using RMAN (Recovery Manager).

 Yes.
-With Active Data Guard set up, you can use the standby instances for read only operations.
+With Active Data Guard set up, you can use the standby databases for read only operations.
 Write operations are not enabled on a standby.

-No, you cannot setup FISO with the Data Guard feature.
+No, you cannot setup FSFO with the Data Guard feature.
 However, it can be configured manually.
 You should deploy it in a virtual machine in a separate Availability Domain if possible.